Speaker: Rev. Laurie Bushbaum

 Defining Moments

 Rev. Laurie Bushbaum will share 3 poems that, for her, get at the heart of what it means to wake up, to suddenly see one’s place in the world, to hear the call of one’s own being.
-Denise Levertov describes the “flat of a sword … read more.
+Denise Levertov describes the “flat of a sword touching her shoulder… granting honor and a task.”
+Robert Frost … Continue reading Defining Moments

 Where are You From?

 What does it mean to ask, “Where are you from?”
 There are so many complex answers about favorite places, family traditions, ancestral ties, our childhood games and where we felt safe.
-But all of us who are white in the US were also told terrible … read more.
+But all of us who are white in the US were also told terrible lies about our nation and we grew up believing that … Continue reading Where are You From?

 Navigating by Tie Tac